raunak-agarwal/raunak-agarwal.github.io/_pages/about.md

 My other research interests include multimodal representation learning and knowledge graphs.

-I am also an archivist who is doing their part to combat [link rot](https://en.wikipedia.org/wiki/Link_rot).
+I am also a digital archivist who is doing their part to combat [link rot](https://en.wikipedia.org/wiki/Link_rot).